-In mid-April, we reported on the all-new Chevy Seeker fully leaked in China , a future compact crossover from Chevrolet that will sit between the Trailblazer and Equinox, which was also captured during its validation tests in the United States.
+In mid-April, we reported on the leaked images of the all-new Chevy Seeker in China, a future compact crossover from Chevrolet that will sit between the Trailblazer and Equinox, which was also captured during its development testing in the United States.
 After confirming that it is the same mystery crossover spotted several times in Michigan, GM Authority has reason to believe that the Seeker could be built in South Korea.

 The upcoming Chevy Seeker represents an all-new nameplate that will further expand the Bow Tie brand’s broad global utility portfolio, positioned at the bottom of the high-volume compact segment.
 In particular, there are several compelling elements leading us to conclude that the all-new Seeker is one of the next-generation vehicles designed by GM Korea that will start production in 2023.

 First, when the company’s South Korean subsidiary announced its future growth strategy, it stated that the next step for its manufacturing operations is the launch of a new global compact crossover scheduled for early next year.
-In fact, the company was quite specific in using the new term “C-CUV program” while teasing the upcoming crossover covered in a blanket at the event.
+In fact, the company was quite specific in using the new term “C-CUV program” while teasing the upcoming crossover, which was under covers at the event.

 Notably, the covered compact crossover that GM Korea previewed is another element leading us to conclude that vehicle could be the all-new Chevy Seeker.
 Observing the official image published by the company, it can be seen that the crossover’s silhouette is quite similar to that of the upcoming Seeker, such as the body proportions, the low roof and the bulky shape of the rear section.